 The staff were transferred by TUPE and SLM are an admitted body to the Staffordshire County Council LGPS Pension Fund.
 The contractual arrangements mean that the Council is guarantor of pension commitments for these former employees.
-An assessment has been carried out by management of the risk and potential financial consequences should the Council be called to settle these liabilities.
-For 2021/22, the risk has been assessed at relatively low, no greater than 10% or £0.2m.
+An assessment has been carried out by management of the risk and potential financial consequences should the Council be called to settle any such liabilities.
+For 2022/23, the risk has been assessed at extremely low, as the estimates indicate a surplus as at 31st March 2023